port-labs/port-docs/docs/create-self-service-experiences/reflect-action-progress/reflect-action-progress.md

 - Go the [entity page](/customize-pages-dashboards-and-plugins/page/entity-page.md) of your desired Entity, then select the `Runs` tab.
    This page will display all action runs that have been executed for the selected Entity.

+- Once you have at least one `in-progress` action run, a panel will be displayed on the right side of the page, showing the  runs that are currently in progress.

 - After executing an action [from the UI](https://app.getport.io/self-serve), a toast will appear in the top of the page, with a link to the newly created action run.

 ## Interacting with action runs